 Omeros believes that there is a better way: deliver our PharmacoSurgery products throughout the duration of surgical trauma directly to the surgical site and preemptively — before the problems can begin — to provide clinical benefits both during and after the procedure.

-Our first commercial PharmacoSurgery product is Omidria® (phenylephrine and ketorolac injection) 1%/0.3%, an ophthalmologic product approved in May 2014 by the U.S. Food and Drug Administration and that we broadly launched in the U.S. in April 2015.
+Our first commercial PharmacoSurgery product is OMIDRIA® (phenylephrine and ketorolac injection) 1%/0.3%, an ophthalmologic product approved in May 2014 by the U.S. Food and Drug Administration and that we broadly launched in the U.S. in April 2015.

-As of February 28, 2015, our patent portfolio included six U.S. and 79 foreign issued or allowed patents, and nine U.S. and 29 foreign pending patent applications, directed to our PharmacoSurgery products and development programs.
+As of March 8, 2016, our patent portfolio included 9 U.S. and 50 foreign issued or allowed patents, and 14 U.S. and 72 foreign pending patent applications, directed to our PharmacoSurgery products and development programs.
 These patents include claims directed to broad therapeutic classes (e.g., mydriatic, anti-inflammatory, analgesic, etc.) from which unique combinations of agents are drawn for local and perioperative delivery to the site of a wide range of medical and surgical procedures.